 There is no transfer limit, the transfer is unlimited.

 A reserved IP address is an IP address which you hold independently of any server.
-You can attach it to any of your server and do live migration of the IP address between your servers.
+You can attach it to any of your servers and do live migration of the IP address between your servers.

 Be aware that attaching a reserved IP address to a server will remove the previous public IP address of the server and cut any ongoing public connection to the server.

 Using security groups, you can create stateless or stateful rules dropping or allowing incoming traffic from specific sources.
-You can then create your own private infrastructure by disabling the public IPs of your servers.
+You can then create your private infrastructure by disabling the public IPs of your servers.
 To create security groups, refer to our official documentation.

-Important: If you create a stateful security group, it cannot be attached to a baremetal server.
-In addition, if you already have a stateless security group attached to a baremetal server, you will get an error while trying to switch that security group to stateful.
+Important: If you create a stateful security group, it cannot be attached to a bare-metal server.
+In addition, if you already have a stateless security group attached to a bare-metal server, you will get an error while trying to switch that security group to stateful.

 On all Virtual Cloud Servers Security Group settings are updated automatically within a few minutes after you made them.
 No reboot is required.

-On BareMetal Cloud Servers a hard reboot of the instance is required to update the Security Group settings.
+On BareMetal Cloud Servers, a hard reboot of the instance is required to update the Security Group settings.